zalando/postgres-operator/docs/user.md

 ## Setting up a standby cluster

 Standby cluster is a [Patroni feature](https://github.com/zalando/patroni/blob/master/docs/replica_bootstrap.rst#standby-cluster) that first clones a database, and keeps replicating changes afterwards.
-As the replication is happening by the means of archived WAL files (stored on S3 or the equivalent of other cloud providers), the standby cluster can exist in a different location than its source database.
-Unlike cloning, the PostgreSQL version between source and target cluster has to be the same.
+It can exist in a different location than its source database, but unlike cloning, the PostgreSQL version between source and target cluster has to be the same.

 To start a cluster as standby, add the following `standby` section in the YAML file.
-Specify the S3/GS bucket path.
-Omitting both settings will result in an error and no statefulset will be created.
+You can stream changes from archived WAL files (AWS S3 or Google Cloud Storage) or from a remote primary where you specify the host address and port.
+If you leave out the port, Patroni will use `"5432"`.
+Only one option can be specfied in the manifest:

 ```yaml
 spec: